 B.A., Stanford University

-Nature, Nurture, Narrative, Law: Oliver Twist, the Wellesley Case, and the Victorian Anxiety About Parentage (forthcoming, Nineteenth-Century Literature); selected for 2013 Law & Humanities Junior Scholars Workshop.
+Nature, Nurture, Narrative, Law: Oliver Twist, the Wellesley Case, and the Victorian Anxiety About Parentage (Nineteenth-Century Literature); selected for 2013 Law & Humanities Junior Scholars Workshop.

 Contractualizing Custody, 83 Fordham L. Rev. 67 (2014)